-The Wood Sorrel only feels at home in moist, shady areas and no other native flowering plant thrives on so such little light as this species does, it manages to photosynthesis perfectly well in just 10% daylight and can even survive on just 1% daylight.
+It only feels at home in moist, shady areas and no other native flowering plant thrives on as little light as this species does; it manages to photosynthesis perfectly well in just 10% daylight and can even survive on just 1% daylight.

 In shady areas it carpets the woodland floor, growing its stems horizontally under the surface of the leaf litter, budding at intervals along these stems to produce new tufts of leaves and side shoots, this is called ‘axillary’ growth as the buds grow from the points where the stems branch, called ‘axils’ in botany.

-It flowers from around April to June and each tiny, white, five-petalled bell-shaped flower is held solitarily on a stem which grows directly from the roots, these petals are traced with pink veins through to the yellow centre of the flower and sometimes these can be quite bold in colour, making the flowers appear pink or purple.
+It flowers from around April to June and each tiny, white, five-petalled bell-shaped flower is held solitarily on a stem which grows directly from the roots.
+These petals are traced with pink veins through to the yellow centre of the flower and sometimes can be quite bold in colour, making the flowers appear pink or purple.

 The leaves are ‘trifoliate’, meaning that they are made up of 3 leaflets and each of these heart-shaped leaflets fold up in the evening or in overcast weather as do the fragile flowers.